anmolkapil/technojam-task/task_6/README.md

 ## **How to use?**

-1. Type your enter in the box.
+1. Type your Email in the box.
 2. Click on Button saying "Check".

 Done! 👍🏻